 2.)
 Measure out about 23 grams of coffee.
 I’m drinking an El Salvador coffee right now.
 23 grams is roughly equal the amount it takes to fill up the filter with fine-ground coffee.
 Remember, the gram amount you’ll need will vary by the density of the bean, so take the time to figure out what works best for you

 3.)
-Grind your coffee – a little finer than espresso grind (consistency of salt).
+Grind your coffee – a little coarser than espresso grind (consistency of salt).
 For reference, we use setting #4 on our Baratza Encore grinder

 4.)
 Add heated water to the bottom half of the moka pot.
 Fill to up to about where the safety valve line is

 5.)
 Fill the filter basket with your ground coffee and put it into the bottom half of the moka pot.
 Do not tamp the ground coffe down at all.
 I repeat, do not tamp at all.
 If you do, you will likely get a bitter brew because of the long exposure time of the beans to the water

 6.)
 Screw the top and bottom half of the Moka Pot together

 7.)
 Put the moka pot on the stove.
 Use moderate heat and keep the top lid open